Roscrea railway station

 Roscrea railway station serves the town of Roscrea, County Tipperary, in Ireland.

 Roscrea station is on the Limerick-Ballybrophy railway line of the Irish railway network connecting to the main Cork-Dublin line at Ballybrophy.
 It is listed as a protected structure by Tipperary County Council (RPS Ref RC093).
 The station is staffed and has a car park.
 The station is 0.5 miles from Roscrea town centre.

+Services

+Roscrea, as with many other stations on the same line, receives a small amount of services: 2 trains eastbound to Ballybrophy and 2 trains westbound to Limerick on Mondays to Saturdays.
+On Sundays, the station is served by 1 train per day each way.

 Bus Connection

 Local Link

-Local Link bus stops at Roscrea Railway Station.
+TFI Local Link bus stops at Roscrea Railway Station.